Standing Up in the Milky Way: Episode summary

 The episode begins with Tyson setting off on the "Ship of the Imagination" to discover Earth’s cosmic address within the Virgo Supercluster and its place in space and time.
-As the viewer floats along with him past the planets of our Solar System, he skims over Venus; he shows this planet's intense greenhouse effect, as well as its extremely high temperatures.
+As the viewer floats along with him past the planets of the Solar System, he skims over Venus; he shows this planet's intense greenhouse effect, as well as its extremely high temperatures.
 Then he explores Jupiter's Great Red Spot, a hurricane three times the size of Earth, and provides the first comparison showing how Earth's size diminishes when contrasted with the Spot's expanding view.
 He passes Voyager 1, the farthest man-made object from Earth, and explains the Voyager Golden Record and its purpose.

 Tyson explains how human sight is limited in the cosmos and, as an example, shows us how extremely dark rogue planets are "seen" with infrared sensors.
-He then examines the bubble theory, and how our observable universe might be just a bubble in a "never-ending" set of bubbles, analogous to drops of a waterfall.
+He then examines the bubble theory, and how the observable universe might be just a bubble in a "never-ending" set of bubbles, analogous to drops of a waterfall.

 In an animated segment of this episode, Tyson discusses the life and vision of the 16th-century Italian philosopher Giordano Bruno (voiced by Seth MacFarlane) as the person who championed a much more expansive understanding of the Earth's place in the universe, with the Sun being just one star among all the others.
 (Tyson subsequently dismisses Bruno's visionary experiences as unscientific, but is sympathetic to the persecution he suffered.)
 Later, he presents the history of the Universe on Carl Sagan's Cosmic Calendar.
 The episode ends with Tyson's brief speech about Carl Sagan's life and career, and how Sagan inspired him to become an astrophysicist.